-Andropause and hair loss often go hand in hand.
-Imagine clumps of hair falling off your head, or observing strands of once healthy hair collecting in the shower drain.
-Maybe you run your hand through your hair and feel it thinning.
-It can feel daunting and quite scary.
+Andropause — which describes age-related changes in male hormones caused by getting older — and hair loss often go hand in hand.
+Imagine clumps of hair falling off of your head, or observing strands of once healthy hair collecting in the shower drain.
+Maybe you run your hand through your hair and simply feel it thinning.
+Whatever the case is, it can feel daunting and quite scary.

-This includes body hair, pubic hair, head hair, armpit hair – any hair.
 DHT is directly produced in the skin, made to work by supporting enzymes that break it down for distribution throughout the body.
-DHT levels are present more in certain areas of the body than in others – explaining why we may have a full crop of hair on our heads and little bushes of hair on our chests and backs.
-Realize, women also have DHT in their bodies but produce less of it.
+DHT levels are present more in certain areas of the body than in others.
+This explains why we may have a full crop of hair on our heads, and little bushes of hair on our chests and backs.

 How hair grows is a wondrous thing in itself that needs to be recognized.
-Typically, hair grows at a rate of a quarter inch every 2 weeks.
-Andropause sufferers have their ¨hair growth cycles¨ disrupted when there is erratic growth of some hair strands where ¨new¨ hair pushed ¨old¨ hair out.
-Because Andropause is a period of hormonal imbalance, a lack of hormonal stability and poor homeostasis (holistic balance) in the body pushes things out of whack.
+Typically, hair grows at a rate of a quarter of an inch every two weeks.
+People have their “hair growth cycles” disrupted when there is an erratic growth of some hair strands where “new” hair pushes “old” hair out.
+Because andropause is a period of hormonal imbalance, a lack of hormonal stability and poor homeostasis (holistic balance) in the body pushes things out of whack.

-If you want to maintain healthy strands of hair, one thing you can do is hit that stair climber machine fellas!
+If you want to maintain healthy strands of hair, one thing you can do is hit that stair climber machine!
 Exercise reverses the aging process and may certainly reverse this symptom.
-There are also hair loss products that can help you recapture your hair.
+Hair loss products that can help you recapture your hair also exist.

-Secondary causes of hair loss in men suffering Andropause is stress.
+Secondary causes of hair loss in older men is stress.
 More specifically, stress raises the levels of cortisol and cortisone (known as stress hormones) in the body.
-Eating non-nutritional foods also speeds up hair loss.
+Eating non-nutritionally rich foods can also speed up hair loss.

-Pretty much any activity that speeds up the aging process will speed up your hair loss.
+Pretty much any activity that speeds up the aging process will speed up your hair loss as well.

-Stay away from caffeinated drinks, fast foods, and cigarette smoking to keep running your hands through your thick mane longer.
+Stay away from caffeinated drinks, fast foods, and cigarette smoking to keep your thick mane longer.
 Participate in recreational activities to reduce stress and light up your life with a proper exercise regimen.

-If you’re suffering from this condition, don’t let it affect you in the least bit!
+If you’re suffering from this condition, don’t let it negatively affect you!
 Andropause should not serve as a punishment — rather, a realization of a future for the better.